dpareasy/Assignment1/README.md

 ### Launcher ###

-In order to launch the simulation a .lunch file can be used bay using this command into the terminal:
+In order to launch the simulation a .lunch file can be used by copying this command into the terminal:
 ```
 roslaunch Assignment1 launch_file.launch
 ```